 With the exception of cysts and rare severe cases, these PFB lesions do not usually require medical referral and can be cleared by the use of a salicylic acid serum or gel.
 The trick in preventing PFB and ingrown hairs is shaving in the direction of hair growth and not shaving too close.
 Using a shaver or razor with an elevated blade is the best choice.
 This cuts the hair, but the razor has a “bumper” to stop the hair from being cut too short.

 Scalp acne is exactly what it sounds like, and it can also be treated with salicylic acid shampoos and serums.
-A form of acne called pomade acne impacts follicles that are caused by oily or waxy hair products, including hair waxes, scalp oils, and some styling gels and sprays.
-Pomade acne presents as small bumps and comedones around the forehead and temples near the hairline.
-Pomade acne can also affect the scalp skin.
+A form of scalp acne called pomade acne impacts follicles that are caused by oily or waxy hair products, including hair waxes, scalp oils, and some styling gels and sprays.
+Pomade scalp acne presents as small bumps and comedones around the forehead and temples near the hairline.
+Pomade scalp acne can also affect the scalp skin.
 The culprit is often coconut oil and cocoa butter used in products.
 Both these ingredients are known to be comedogenic (clogged pore-producing).
-The solution to pomade acne is to stop using current products, switch to lighter-weight, non-oily products, and to try to keep the products off the skin surface as much as possible.
+The solution to pomade scalp acne is to stop using current products, switch to lighter-weight, non-oily products, and to try to keep the products off the skin surface as much as possible.

 Seborrheic Dermatitis (Dandruff)

 Seborrheic dermatitis, commonly known as dandruff, is a condition of both the scalp and the facial skin.
 This flaky, dry-looking, often red or pink irritation can occur anywhere on the head but is often seen around the frontal hairline.
 In darker skin, dandruff can appear as lighter-colored flaky scales.
 Seborrheic dermatitis can be itchy or have a burning sensation, especially when chemicals are applied to the area.